South Scotland - Region Overview

 In constituency terms, Labour are in definite danger of losing East Lothian to the SNP based on recent polling, though they did manage a surprise increase in their majority in 2016.
 Meanwhile, all of the Conservative seats except the Borders are highly marginal, and any or all of them could flip if the SNP sustain their astonishing level of polling.

-If constituencies do change hands, that would drive a lot of churn in the regional seats by itself, though Labour seem unlikely at the moment to be able to hold onto a total of three seats.
-The Greens don’t have much distance to make up compared to 2016 so could nab a seat here if they have a good day.
+If constituencies do change hands, that would drive a lot of churn in the regional seats by itself.
+Current polling has the Conservatives estimated to be the most likely to drop a seat overall, though Labour’s third seat isn’t massively secure either.
+The Greens don’t have much distance to make up compared to 2016 and according to polls would be the most likely to do so.

 #1: